 As a Puppy Raiser, you will integrate a puppy into your daily routines and introduce them to a range of new experiences and environments as they prepare for their important career.
-Our puppies begin training from 8-10 weeks of age and can spend up to 12 months, or more, in the care of their new family.
+Our puppies begin training from 8-10 weeks of age and remain in training until they come of age.

 When you become a Puppy Raiser, you will be partnered with a staff member of Guide Dogs who will be your Puppy Raising Advisor.
 Your advisor will provide ongoing training and support to mentor you through the puppy’s training period.
 The goal is to nurture each puppy so they become well socialised, confident and focused before they embark on their formal training program.

 Without the efforts of our amazing volunteer Puppy Raisers, we could not train the Guide Dogs, Autism Assistance Dogs, Facility Dogs and Therapy Dogs who provide essential companionship and independence for so many people in our community.

 Who can be a Puppy Raiser?

 Raising a puppy is a very special commitment.

 - Live in the Adelaide metropolitan area or surrounding areas (within approximately one hour’s drive of Adelaide)